Transition Planning for Youth & Young Adults

 - Action items, which are small steps that help you meet your milestones (like writing a resume)

 You and your planning team will use an online tool called Collaborate.
 You’ll use this tool to share ideas, your goals and steps you want to take.
-You'll also use it to share important assessment results and anything else that might help with your plans.
 Only you and your team will be able to see what you’ve shared.

 Please visit the Find a Navigator page for more information.